shanujaiswal/Practice_Project/JS notes.md

 --> It will return new array.

 # Filter method
 --> The filter() method is used to create a new array containing all the elements from an original array that pass a test specified by a provided function.
+--> Work on boolean function .
+Returns true or False.
 --> It doesn't modify the original array but returns a new one with the elements that satisfy the condition set in the callback function.

+# In function method if there is return we have to create a new variable , if there is direct console then there is no need to make a new variable